sebw/pushtify/README.md

 ## Why this container image?

-When I moved from Android to iOS, I was just too lazy to reconfigure the dozens of apps that were sending notificaiton to my Gotify instance.
+When I moved from Android to iOS, I was just too lazy to reconfigure the multiple dozens of apps that were sending notifications to my Gotify instance.

 ## How it works